 Ghanaian cocoa farmers need sustainable finance to unleash innovative climate adaptation solutions

-Ghana affordable finance cocoa farmer climate investment
+climate investment Ghana affordable finance cocoa farmer

 By Ahmed Aziz in Ghana and Jonathan Jones in South Africa